|

 Narrator reads his/her part, the unsuspecting cast is brought up

-added to the characters by the Director during the play, which
+added to the characters by the Director and his helpers during

 |